tifarekaseke/alu-shell/io_redirections_and_filters/README.md

 # 15-countthatword

-This script displays the number of lines that contain the pattern "bin" in the file /etc/passwd.
+This script displays the number of lines that contain the pattern "bin" in the file /etc/passwd

+# 16-whatsnext

+This script displays lines containing the pattern "root" and the following three lines from the file /etc/passwd.

+.